 To keep you active and entertained, for instance, there are lots of day hikes, a challenging overnight trail, mountain bike trails, a whitewater kayaking trail along the Palmiet River, fishing, birdwatching and whalewatching.

-There's a host of other attractions in the villages within the biosphere too: farmstalls, wine estates, restaurants, museums, art/potter’s galleries, Elgin’s open gardens in October, Kleinmond Harbour Road tourism hub, Arabella golf estate, historical Houwhoek Inn, boating, beaches, horse-riding, quad-biking, sand-boarding, etc.
+There's a host of other attractions in the villages nearby: farmstalls, wine estates, restaurants, museums, art/potter’s galleries, Elgin’s open gardens in October, Kleinmond Harbour Road tourism hub, Arabella golf estate, historical Houwhoek Inn, boating, beaches, horse-riding, quad-biking, sand-boarding, etc.

 There's just no way you can come here and be bored.